Karenvn/data_note/README.md

 - assembly and sequencing summaries
 - fetching local sample and sequencing metadata from the ToL Portal
 - fetching local quality analysis stats and figures
-- Markdown note generation
+- creating Markdown genome notes
-- figure and table preparation needed by the Markdown note
+- preparing figures and tables needed by the Markdown note

 This repository does not handle: